 March 31st: Britain and France agree to support Poland in the event of German invasion.

-April 1st: Following the end of the Spanish civil war, the United States recognizes the Franco government in Spain.
+April 1st: Following the end of the Spanish civil war, the United States recognises the Franco government in Spain.

 April 3rd: “Fall Weiss” is issued by Adolf Hitler to the Army High Command to prepare for an attack on Poland and to be implemented on September 1st.

 April 6th: Great Britain and Poland sign a military pact.

 April 8th: Under the Fascist dictatorship of Benito Mussolini, Italy seizes the country of Albania.